ap-pauloafonso/ratio-spoof/README.md

 Here in brazil, not everybody has a great upload speed, and most of the private trackers requires a ratio to be greater than or equal to 1 (e.g. if you downloaded 1gb you must upload 1gb as well) in order to survive.
 Plus, i have always been fascinated by the bittorrent protocol, [i even made a bittorrent webclient to learn a bit about it ](https://github.com/ap-pauloafonso/rwTorrent) so with the current global covid-19 lockdown i got some free time and decided to code my own simple cli tool to spoof bittorrent trackers.

 ## How does it works?
-The way that a bittorrent protocol works is that there is no way that a tracker knows how much certain peer downloaded or uploaded, so it depends on the peer itself telling them how much they downloaded or uploaded.
+Bittorrent protocol works in such a way that there is no way that a tracker knows how much certain peer have downloaded or uploaded, so the tracker depends on the peer itself telling the amounts.

 Ratio-spoof acts like a normal bittorrent client but without downloading or uploading anything, in fact it just tricks the tracker pretending that.